Bathing machine: History

-Bathing machines were most common in the United Kingdom and parts of the British Empire with a British population, but were also used in France, Germany, the United States, Mexico, and other nations.
-Prince Albert used one at Osborne Beach near Osborne House on the Isle of Wight as did Queen Victoria who used it to sketch and for bathing; she wrote about such an experience in her diary in July 1847.
+Bathing machines were most common in the United Kingdom and parts of the British Empire with a British population, but were also used in France, Germany, Netherlands, Belgium, the United States, Mexico, and other nations.

+Prince Albert used one at Osborne Beach near Osborne House on the Isle of Wight, as did Queen Victoria, who used it to sketch and for bathing.
+She wrote about such an experience in her diary in July 1847.
 After the monarch's death, her machine was used as a chicken coop, but it was restored in the 1950s and put on display in 2012.
 According to a news report, "The queen's bathing machine was unusually ornate, with a front verandah and curtains which would conceal her until she had entered the water.
 The interior had a changing room and a plumbed-in WC".

-Legal segregation of bathing areas in Britain ended in 1901, and the bathing machine declined rapidly.
-By the start of the 1920s, bathing machines were almost extinct, even on beaches catering to an older clientele.

-The bathing machines remained in active use on English beaches until the 1890s, when they began to be parked on the beach.
+Bathing machines remained in active use on English beaches until the 1890s, when they began to be parked on the beach.
+Legal segregation of bathing areas in Britain ended in 1901, and the use of bathing machines declined rapidly.
 They were then used as stationary changing rooms for a number of years.
-Most of them had disappeared in the United Kingdom by 1914.
+Most of them had disappeared in the United Kingdom by 1914, and, by the start of the 1920s they were almost extinct, even on beaches catering to an older clientele.
 However, in Aldeburgh, Suffolk, Eric Ravilious was able to paint bathing machines on wheels with winches still in use as late as 1938.
 In many places around the world they have survived to this day as stationary bathing boxes.